CAVEconnectome/precomputed_annotation_indices/README.md

 2. Relation index
 3. Spatial index

 The resulting indices are uploaded to a Google bucket with an accompanying ***info*** file with Neuroglancer's expected folder/file structure to facilitate retrieval of the index (or parts thereof on the fly).
 The bucket will also contain a ***pipeline_config.json*** file that, amongst other data, provides the GCP bucket URI that Neuroglancer requires.
 Simply copy that URI from the json file and paste it into the Source field of a Neuroglancer annotation layer and the index will immediately be retrieved and displayed.
+We'll see a way to get this URI without going directly to the bucket at the end of this documentation.

+## Important recommendation

-It is ***STRONGLY RECOMMENDED*** that you first attempt to build a set of annotation indices with a very small dataset first (a few thousand rows perhaps).
+It is ***STRONGLY RECOMMENDED*** that you first attempt to build a set of annotation indices with a very small dataset (a few thousand rows perhaps).
 If that works, you can subsequently attempt with a larger dataset.

+## Summary of the process

-Here are the steps to produce a precomputed annotation index from an annotation table:
+Here are the main stages to produce a precomputed annotation index from an annotation table:

+1. Duplicate the Code Ocean pipeline template.
+2. Create a configuration file and upload both that file and your annotation data to Code Ocean.
+3. Add the new data assets (config and data) to the pipeline, and make some small alterations to the connections from the data to the pipeline.
+4. Configure the input parameters to the pipeline to indicate your data.
+5. Run the pipeline.
+6. Visualize the resulting index in Neuroglancer.

+## Detailed walkthrough

+Here's the detailed walkthrough:

 1. Export the table from the database as a local CSV or Parquet file.
 Take note of the exact column names and ordering.
-You will need it.
+You will need that.
 2. Create a data config json file.
 The name doesn't matter.
-	1. Start from the template provided in this repo and populate all the required fields (indicated in all-caps).
+	1. Start from a local copy of the template provided in this repo and populate all the required fields (indicated in all-caps).
 This file must end up as legal JSON.
 Pass it through a JSON validator after you fill it in.
 Several are readily found online.
 	2. Amongst other aspects of the data for this template, you will need:
 		1. The size of the CSV file in bytes and rows (i.e., number of annotations).
 		2. The spatial point lower and upper bounds.
 This is easiest — if a bit tedious — by line-scanning the CSV file to find the data bounds.
 I may attempt to incorporate this calculation into the pipeline at some future time, but without caching the results somehow (and enabling the pipeline to find such a cache), adding this calculation to the pipeline needlessly extends the pipeline running time on repeated attempts despite the fact that these bounds won't change from run to run.
-	4. TODO: describe the process of filling in the template in greater detail.
+	3. It will be easier to understand the following section if you open the data config template json file alongside these docs.
+The fields of the data config template are:
+		1. `docstring` A docstring of arbitrary length and detail.
+		2. `data_label` A relatively short descriptor.
+It isn't used by the pipeline so don't worry about it too much. *TODO: Consider removing this field.
+It isn't currently being used anyway.*
+		3. `data_version` e.g., a materialization version or whatever suits your purposes.
+This is not a version for the produced index.
+The pipeline will handle that automatically.
+This is whatever version label best describes the data for whatever use you see fit.
+		4. `data_sizes` A set of at least one data size descriptions (byte-count and row-count).
+If you intend to use your entire dataset, then that byte-/row-count goes here.
+If you upload additional separate data assets conforming to subsets of your data (for testing purposes) you may add them in this section with unique labels and their corresponding byte- and row-counts.
+		5. `volume_bounds` Min and max X,Y,Z of all columns of point data.
+For spatial annotations, there will be one such point (consisting of three columns for X, Y, and Z).
+For line annotations, there will be six such columns, and for polyline data, there will be an arbitrary number of points.
+You don't need the min and max on a per-point basis, just the global bounds of all point data for each of the three axes. *TODO: document a basic python script that will generate these bounds by line-scanning a CSV file or querying a Parquet file.*
+		6. `dimensions` The data's dimensions or units.
+For example, one common dimension decription is [4nm, 4nm, 40nm].
+Your data may differ in this regard however.
+		7. `spatial_limit` ***Optional***.
+The maximum annotation density in cubic microns.
+For example, synapses have a maximum density of .5 (per cubic micron).
+This needn't be too precise, but if you under-indicate the maximum density, the pipeline run may trigger false positive data validation errors, and if you over-indicate the maximum density, such data validation may not occur and potential errors and failure modes may go undetected.
+If you wish to turn off such validation, you may assign this value to `null` (not a quoted string in json, just `null`, all lowercase).
+		8. `structure` Ignore this for the time being, leaving it as is in the template. *TODO: document polyline annotation indexing.* One of:
+			1. `one_annotation_per_row__multiple_points_per_row`
+			2. `one_annotation_per_file__one_point_per_row`
+		9. `columns` The columns of the CSV or Parquet file, as an ordered list (***order matters!***).
+		10. Exactly one of the following sections (remove the one from the template that doesn't apply to your annotation data):
+			1. `id_column` Only use this option for the time being.
+The id column name indicating which column uniquely labels each annotation.
+			2. `id_src` *TODO: document polyline annotation indexing.*
+		11. `properties` Each consisting of a label, a type (options are listed in the template; use them exactly as provided), and a column name.
+		12. `relations` Each consisting of a label and a column name.
+		13. `spatial_pt_columns` A set labeled column-name-triplets indicating point coordinates.
+		14. Exactly one of the following sections (remove the two from the template that don't apply to your annotation data):
+			1. `point_annotation_config`:
+				1. "pt\_pt\_column\_label": the one corresponding label you added to the "spatial\_pt\_columns" section of this file.
+			2. `line_annotation_config`:
+				1. "start\_pt\_column\_label": one of the two labels you added to the "spatial\_pt\_columns" section of this file.
+				2. "end\_pt\_column\_label": one of the two labels you added to the "spatial\_pt\_columns" section of this file.
+			3. `polyline_annotation_config`:
+				1. "pt\_column\_label": *TODO: document polyline annotation indexing.*
+		15. Congratulations on completing the data config file.
-3. Upload the CSV file and the data config json file to Code Ocean as two new Data Assets.
+3. Upload the CSV or Parquet data file and the data config json file to Code Ocean as two new Data Assets.
 	1. TODO: provide some description of this process within the Code Ocean interface.
 4. Open the Code Ocean pipeline: `https://codeocean.allenneuraldynamics.org/capsule/2041409/tree`